Developer manual#

 Decide the release type#

-Quality-time adheres to Semantic Versioning, so first you need to decide on the type of release you want to create:
+Quality-time adheres to Semantic Versioning, so first you need to decide on the type of release you want to create, conform the release policy.

-• Create a minor release if the next release contains non-breaking changes, and optionally bug fixes.
+• Create a minor release if the next release contains new or changed functionality.

-• Create a patch release if the next release contains bug fixes only.
+• Create a patch release if the next release contains only bug fixes.

 Important

-To determine whether a release is major, minor, or patch, compare the changes to the previous most recent release, excluding release candidates.
+To determine whether a release is major, minor, or patch, compare the changes to the previous most recent release.

 Determine the version bump#